 Before installing a new surface, contractors evaluate the integrity of the roof decking.
 This wood or composite layer forms the base for shingles or membranes, and its strength directly affects how much weight the structure can support.
 Madison roof repair specialists measure moisture content, nail retention, and flex resistance to determine whether the decking needs reinforcement or replacement.

 This inspection process also reveals subtle issues such as rot or delamination, which can spread beneath visible layers.
-A thorough assessment ensures that the new materials bond properly and that load distribution remains stable once installation begins.
+A full evaluation makes sure that the new materials stick together well and that the load stays steady once installation starts.
 It’s one of the most important steps before any roof replacement or restoration.

 Removal Protocols for Aged Roofing to Prevent Excessive Layering